 ARTICLE III.
 OFFICERS AND COUNCIL

 §1.
 The Officers of the Society shall be President, President-Elect, Past-President, two Councilors-at-Large, of whom one must be less than 40 years of age when elected, Secretary, Treasurer, Managing Editor, Editor, or Co-Editors of all technical serial publications of the Society, Editor of the newsletter Priscum, Program Coordinator, Education Coordinator, and two Student Representatives.
-These Officers, together with the Chairperson of each Section, shall constitute the Council of the Society.
+These Officers shall constitute the Council of the Society.
 The President and Councilors-at-Large shall be elected in a contested election with two Members competing on a ballot for each Office.
 The Student Representatives shall be appointed by the President and subject to confirmation by the Council.

 When Co-Editors share responsibility for a technical series, they shall share one vote such that each series shall be represented by a single vote.
 No one shall serve in more than one Office of the Society at the same time, and no one may have more than one vote on the Council.
 The Officers of the Society must be Members in good standing.